croct-tech/plug-js/docs/troubleshooting.md

     }
 });
 ```
-2. Open your browser and check if there is an error like "Plugin 'pluginName' is not registered" in the console
+2. Open your browser and check if there is an error like _"Plugin 'pluginName' is not registered"_ in the console
-   1. If so, go over the previous points to double-check if you didn’t skip any step.
+   1. If so, go over the previous points to double-check if you didn't skip any step.
    2. Otherwise, use one of our [support channels](https://github.com/croct-tech/plug-js#support) to get further assistance.
 We will be happy to help you.